stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 &#8212; [Greg Novak](https://www.linkedin.com/in/gsnovak/) *(OS X / bash)*

 #### Problem
-Some directory contains a large _number_ of files (they don't take up a lot of disk space) and I want to find which one
+Some directory contains a large _number_ of files (they don't take up a lot of disk space) and I want to find which one.

 #### Solution
 `find` command within a bash loop similar to the `du` command.